top of page

 Pro's

-The Revolution Pro Blur does indeed smooth skin imperfections, especially fine lines, open pores and mild acne scarring.
+The Revolution Pro Blur & Fine line filler does indeed smooth and 'blur' skin imperfections, especially fine lines, open pores and mild acne scarring.

 Lightweight and easy to use